ibm-cloud-docs/vmwaresolutions/archiref/vcsnsxt/vcsnsxt-overview-ic4vnetwork.md

 ## Virtual Routing and Forwarding
 {: #vcsnsxt-overview-ic4vnetwork-vrf}

 {{site.data.keyword.cloud_notm}} accounts can also be configured as a Virtual Routing and Forwarding (VRF) account.
 A VRF account enables automatic global routing between subnet IP blocks within the account.
-All accounts with Direct-Link connections must be converted to, or created as, a VRF account.
+All accounts with Direct Link connections must be converted to, or created as, a VRF account.

 ## Physical host connections
 {: #vcsnsxt-overview-ic4vnetwork-host-connect}